janwilmake/zipobject.vercel/README.md

 # ZIPObject

+> [!NOTE]
-General purpose edge function that extracts any zip into a JSON/YAML object with a focus on cost/efficiency and performance.
+> General purpose edge function that extracts any zip into a JSON/YAML object with a focus on cost/efficiency and performance.

 Background: For uithub and other work, I need to be capable of extracting gigabytes of data per second cheaply and fast.
 By making things stream and cache results after computation, we can effectively remove all bottlenecks and have insane speed.